-nents and organizations produce commemorative medals.
+128. Commemorative Medals.
+From time to time governments and organizations produce commemorative medals.
 Approved for wear on Legion dress are the Dutch Medal (Medal of Remembrance in relation to the liberation of Holland) and the Normandy Medal (Medal of the Jubilee of Liberty), which were issued in commemoration of the 60th Anniversary of the Liberation of the Netherlands and The Allied landing at Normandy.
 Also included in this category is the Cadet/Junior Ranger medal.
 They are to be worn on the right breast, after all Legion Medals, in the order in which they were received.
 See Section 120 for order of precedence.
 Medals of this nature that have not been approved by the Government of Canada or Dominion Command shall not be worn on Legion dress.

-by each cadet/Junior Ranger medal.
-This medal is governed by each cadet corps/squadron and can be worn on Legion dress.
+by each cadet corps/squadron and can be worn on Legion dress.
 The awarding of this medal is based upon a recognized national standard established by the Canadian Armed Forces.
 The corps/squadron CO is the approving authority for the awarding of this medal.
 It is awarded to one cadet per corps/squadron annually in recognition of individual endeavors in citizenship which enhance the aims and objectives of the Canadian Cadet movement.